Merry Hill Shopping Centre: West Midlands Metro Line Two

-Transport for West Midlands (TfWM) will open a new line of the West Midlands Metro from Wednesbury to Brierley Hill, with a new stop at Merry Hill, planned to open in 2026.
+Transport for West Midlands (TfWM) is currently constructing a new line of the West Midlands Metro from Wednesbury to Brierley Hill, with two new stops at The Waterfront and Merry Hill.
 The line was first planned in 1986 and was expected to be built during the 1990s, but funding and planning difficulties resulted in a 30-year delay to this project becoming a reality.
-As of February 2024, construction of the Wednesbury to Dudley section was well underway.
+As of January 2026, construction of the Wednesbury to Dudley section is well underway and expected to open in August 2026, with the Dudley to Brierley Hill section set to open in 2028.